MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 ### Licensing and cost optimization

-1. Contoso has existing licensing for their VMs, and will take advantage of the Azure Hybrid Benefit.
+- Contoso has existing licensing for their VMs, and will take advantage of the Azure Hybrid Benefit.
 Contoso will convert the existing Azure VMs, to take advantage of this pricing.
-2. Contoso will enable Azure Cost Management licensed by Cloudyn, a Microsoft subsidiary.
-It's a multi-cloud cost management solution that helps to use and manage Azure and other cloud resources.
+- Contoso will enable Azure Cost Management to help monitor and manage the Azure resources.
 [Learn more](https://docs.microsoft.com/azure/cost-management/overview) about Azure Cost Management.

 ## Conclusion